aershov24/FSC_Candidates_Test/README.md

 All interview questions must be formatted using those rules:

 * use only **Markdown** ([Github flavour](https://guides.github.com/features/mastering-markdown/))
-* use [Katex](https://katex.org/docs/supported.html) for inclusion of math expressions
+* use [Katex](https://katex.org/docs/supported.html) for inclusion of math expressions. **Note**: Github doesn't render Katex syntax in Markdown but VS Code will (with use of some Markdown extensions).
 * **Do** include images, graphs and math into your answers when needed to explain some concepts
 * **Do** use and reformat original source of answer using **lists** for better readability